-Stakeholders in a Project Management environment
+Stakeholders in a Project Management Environment

-Delivering Results not Surprises with 2010 Project/Server
+Delivering Results, Not Surprises, with Microsoft Project 2010 and Microsoft Project Server 2010

-In project management a key component in any requirements gathering processes is to ensure that not only are the stakeholders identified, but that the requirements are identified.
-Even if the scope of the project may not be able to deliver the requirements, the stakeholders should never be surprised that something will not be delivered.
+In PM, a key component in any requirements-gathering processes is to ensure that both the stakeholders and the requirements are identified.
+Even if the scope of the project cannot deliver the requirements, the stakeholders should never be surprised that something will not be delivered.

-Project server 2010, gives the end user a fast way to grow and mature an organization with its ability to stage or turn on all or some of the features with an organizations maturity capabilities around Project, Program and Portfolio management.
+Project Server 2010 gives end users a fast way to grow and mature an organization with its ability to stage or turn on all or some of the features with an organization’s maturity capabilities around project, program, and portfolio management.

-This isn’t a new tool, but in fact a blend of existing systems integrated to provide a full spectrum of visibility and metrics for making good business decisions and collaborative visibility to existing work.
+Project Server isn’t a new tool but in fact is a blend of existing systems integrated to provide a full spectrum of visibility and metrics for making good business decisions and collaborative visibility into existing work.

-MS Project desktop has been in use for almost 2 full decades and the collaboration portal (SharePoint) has been leveraging the Enterprise (PPM) system since 2002.
-Project Server features have continued to combine and integrate the best of breed of the client version, embedded with SharePoint and SharePoint’s rich feature sets of reporting and document/collaborative webparts.
+Microsoft Project Desktop[AU: verify that Desktop shouldn’t be capped] has been in use for almost two full decades, and the collaboration portal (SharePoint) has been leveraging the enterprise (PPM) system since 2002.
+Project Server features combine and integrate the best of breed of the client version, embedded with SharePoint and its rich feature sets of reporting and document/collaborative Web parts.

-The Project Portfolio management component of Project server, fully integrated into Project server is a powerful blend of features integrated with both the existing enterprise project management system and the integrated metrics of future portfolio work being brought online
+The PPM component of Project Server is a powerful blend of features integrated with both the existing enterprise PM system and the built-in metrics of future portfolio work being brought online.

-Project Server is integrated with the business intelligence of SharePoint’s collaboration portal, business reporting capabilities.
+Project Server is integrated with the BI of SharePoint’s collaboration portal, business reporting capabilities.

-In essence the ability to see, plan, communicate, report, integrate, connect and review the ROI with other Line of Business tools (Dynamics ERP systems, Team Foundation Server (developers)) leverages the richness of the Microsoft stack to help enable visibility not surprises for project team members to senior stakeholders.
+In essence, the ability to see, plan, communicate, report, integrate, connect and review the ROI with other line of business tools (Microsoft Dynamics ERP systems, Visual Studio Team Foundation Server) leverages the richness of the Microsoft stack to enable visibility, not surprises, for project team members to senior stakeholders.

 Consolidate Your Project/Program Approach

 Large companies benefit from a matrix-style system of project support by scaling projects based on size, revenue, and other strategic factors.
-Typically, longer and more expensive projects secure executive sponsorship and corporate governance while smaller projects are of an agile style or rolling-wave planning environment.
-Small and mid-sized companies typically will view most initiatives as projects because of their limited resource pool and operating capital.
-Many times though, things get done through more ad-hoc, reactive means.
-What is missing for both large and smaller companies is the ability to channel all campaigns through project lifecycles in order to consolidate all costs, resource usage and requirements.
+Typically, longer and more expensive projects secure executive sponsorship and corporate governance while smaller projects are created in an agile or rolling-wave planning environment.
+Small and midsize companies typically view most initiatives as projects because of their limited resource pool and operating capital.
+Many times, though, things get done through more ad hoc, reactive means.
+What is missing for both large and small companies is the ability to channel all campaigns through project lifecycles in order to consolidate all costs, resource usage, and requirements.
 Project Server 2010 supports integrated project and portfolio management capabilities.

-Demand Management using the tightly integrating project and portfolio management capabilities within the Enterprise Project Management Solution provides for a consistent user interface, common data storage and centralized administration.
-Improving and extending existing capabilities across the solution now enables companies to incorporate (just to name a few):
+Demand management using the tightly integrating project and portfolio management capabilities within the enterprise project management (EPM) solution provides for a consistent user interface, common data storage, and centralized administration.
+Improving and extending existing capabilities across the solution enables companies to incorporate (just to name a few):

 Project portfolio management